MarshallMultispreadDaniel/Dealer-Portal-Spec/DealerPortalSpec.md

 - The "More Info" column contains a link to the relevant section of the brochure web page for each product listed in a quote
 - The "More Info" column is left empty for pre-delivery, delivery and discounts
 - As an alternative to the "More Info" column, each product could be a link to the relevant section of the brochure web page

+### User Facing

+The tool a user interfaces with for building a quote
+- Options have a "more info" button next to them that links to the relevant section of the brochure web page

 # Dealer Training and Resources